 Take advantage of MPAc program resources for student interviews

-After being admitted to the MPAc program last summer, I was excited about the opportunities ahead.
-I quickly gained new skills from the Career Development team, which hosted a career boot camp.
+After being admitted to the MPAc program, I was excited about the opportunities ahead.
+I quickly gained new skills from the career development team, which hosted a career boot camp.

 The boot camp provided our class with the tools necessary for success, including advice crafting resumes and cover letters to showcase our skills, extensive interview preparation and outside professionals who offered us valuable advice on recruitment topics.